kubeedge/kubeedge/docs/modules/cloud/controller.md

 ## Edge Controller Overview
- Controller(also known as edgecontroller) is the bridge between Kubernetes Api-Server and edgecore
+ EdgeController is the bridge between Kubernetes Api-Server and edgecore

 ## Operations Performed By Edge Controller